kubedb/docs/docs/guides/redis/reconfigure/redis.md

 As we can see from the configuration of running redis, the value of `maxclients` has been changed from `500` to `20000`.
 So the reconfiguration of the database is successful.

-### Reconfigure using inline config
+### Reconfigure using apply config

 Now we will reconfigure this database again to set `maxclients` to `3000`.
 This time we won't use a new secret.
-We will use the `inlineConfig` field of the `RedisOpsRequest`.
+We will use the `applyConfig` field of the `RedisOpsRequest`.
 This will merge the new config in the existing secret.

 #### Create RedisOpsRequest